- This piece was written over a year ago. It may no longer accurately reflect my views now, or may be factually outdated.

 Ultimately, as you may have guessed by my choice of introductory quote for this article, I think it’s a shame that the men’s right movement has to exist.
 At one point, Straughan complains that an article on the Boko Haram attack in which 100 men and one woman were killed referred to the victims as

-people, and it strikes me that that is exactly what we should be doing—focus on their common personhood, rather than unnecessarily bringing gender into the mix as though a man’s death is more or less tragic than a woman’s or vice versa, or really pertinent to the tragedy of the event at all.
+people, and it strikes me that that is exactly what we should be doing—focus on their common personhood, rather than unnecessarily bringing gender into the mix as though a man’s death is more or less tragic than a woman’s or vice versa, or really pertinent to the tragedy of the event at all.2Update 2020-06-02: This is not to say that the victim’s gender is never pertinent, but it is not in this case.
 However, this appears to be the exception rather than the rule, and whilst that remains the case I can see why a men’s rights movement could be a necessary evil, or a counterbalance.
-The representatives of that movement (and of its opposition) who Jaye features did not come across as malicious (although, of course, on the fringes of each we would expect to find their monsters), and where I disagreed with them one could nonetheless see how they may have made such a confusion.
+The representatives of that movement (and of its opposition) who Jaye features did not come across as malicious (although, of course, on the fringes of each we would expect to find their monsters), and where I disagreed with them I could nonetheless see why they might have come to the conclusions they did.
 As is so often the case, the disputes seem to arise from neither side understanding the others, which is always a disappointment.

 As for the film: it was a competently-made independent documentary that made an admirable attempt to feature both sides of an prominent contemporary debate and presented a number of sources to back up interviewees’ claims, produced by a director who appears to have genuinely engaged in a good-faith exploration, but who may perhaps have been less disposed to confrontation than would be ideal and who could have challenged both sides better.
 It has somewhat of an overreliance on filler imagery of Jaye typing things into Google and glosses over some of the more fringe elements of the men’s rights movement, such as the incels and MGTOW.
 Your mileage may vary.